Dawid Moryc Apfelbaum: Commemorations

 The inscription dedicated to Paweł Frenkiel and Dawid Apfelbaum on one of the sculptures of the Memorial Route of Jewish Martyrdom and Struggle, located at the Dubois Street in Warsaw, Poland.

 In 1997, Apfelbaum was commemorated together with Paweł Frenkiel, with an inscription in a stone sculpture near Dubois Street, as part of the Memorial Route of Jewish Martyrdom and Struggle installation located in the city of Warsaw, Poland, in the Downtown district.
 The inscription, translated to English, reads: "Paweł Frenkel, commander of the Jewish Military Union; Dawid Apfelbaum, squad commander of the Jewish Military Union stationed near the Muranów Square; Killed in action in the Warsaw Ghetto Uprising".

 On 24 March 2004, a garden square, situated between Smocza Street, Pawia Street, and Dzielna Street, located within the district of Wola in Warsaw, was named Mieczysław Apfelbaum Square (pl), in his commemoration.
 At the time, he was still assumed to be commander of the Jewish Military Union.
-Its was originally proposed by the Warsaw-based Jewish Historical Institute, which wanted a square near the Pawiak Prison Museum, to commemorate a person associated with the Jewish Military Union.
+It was originally proposed by the Warsaw-based Jewish Historical Institute, which wanted a square near the Pawiak Prison Museum, to commemorate a person associated with the Jewish Military Union.
 It listed Apfelbaum as one of the potential candidates, whom was eventually chosen by the city, due to his, alleged at the time, status of the leader of the organisation.
 In 2012, its name was modified to Mieczysław Dawid Apfelbaum Square (skwer Mieczysława Dawida Apfelbauma).

 In 2022, the Jewish Historical Institute begun collecting signatures on a petition to rename the square in honor of writer Rokhl Auerbakh, argumenting that Apfelbaum was fictional.
 In June 2023, the members of the Warsaw City Council voted unilaterally to change the name, which came in effect in September 2023, to Rokhl Auerbakh Square (Polish: skwer Racheli Auerbach).